How to Design Your Coffee Roastery for Maximum Efficiency

 Plan Your Time

-Make a work plan or schedule to avoid wasted time.
+Make a work plan or schedule to avoid wasted time and improve efficiency.
 Lukasz Jura is the owner of Coffee Proficiency, a green and roasted bean supplier in Krakow, Poland.
 He tells me, “Once you plan your day properly, you can maximise your effectiveness.

 “When we started, roasting six batches was a seven-hour challenge.
 Now, we work much faster.
 Once you don’t have to focus on the simple things, you can use your time on really important things.
 We try to maximise automation, so we don’t have to spend energy on unnecessary things.”